 Plyometrics – exercises which involve explosive, repeated contractions – are ideal to incorporate in the load phase.
 I’d recommend doing them at least once per week.

 4. Taper: 2 weeks

 Assuming you follow a 2-week taper (adjust accordingly for you), err on the side of caution when it comes to weights.
-Taper is all about arriving at the start line fresh and lifting heavy at this stage won’t bring any gains but could harm performance if you’re fatigued.
+Tapering is all about arriving at the start line fresh and lifting heavy at this stage won’t bring any gains but could harm performance if you’re fatigued.